 A striking example of the accuracy of the new method happened in the winter of 2013.
 Based on extensive Siberian snow cover during the fall, the researchers correctly forecasted cold weather for much of the U.S., while most other forecasters predicted warm weather for the U.S. For a comparison between predicted and observed temperature anomalies, please see the following images: forecast temperature anomaly Jan-Feb-Mar 2013 and observed temperature anomaly Jan-Feb-Mar 2013, U.S. only.
 Similarly, the scientistsí forecast for the winter of 2011-12 predicted warm conditions in the Eastern U.S., while other forecasts anticipated an equal chance of warm, cold or normal weather.

-"Such an on-target forecast is highly improbable," says Cohen, "with techniques that heavily depend on El Niño for information.
 Regions affected by snow variability differ from those influenced by El Niño.
-The influence of snow cover extent has the potential to complement El Niño-derived forecasts, and to advance our understanding of climate variability and its application in prediction models."
+The influence of snow cover extent has the potential to complement El Niño-derived forecasts, and to advance our understanding of climate variability and its application in prediction models.

 October is the month where snow cover undergoes its greatest expansion in the Eurasian region.
 During October, Eurasian snow cover can increase by as much as 10-15 million square kilometers, which is greater than the total land area of the United States, including Alaska.
 NSF-funded research has shown that variability in the extent of Eurasian snow cover can be used to predict cold or warm winters across the entire mid-latitudes of the Northern Hemisphere.

 The predicted winter surface temperature anomalies (differences from normal) for the United States Jan-Feb-Mar 2013 in degrees Celsius.
 The predictions make use of October Siberian snow cover, sea level pressure anomalies and equatorial Pacific sea surface temperature anomalies.